jotyGill/privacy-fighter/README.md

 # Privacy-Fighter
-[UNDER DEVELOPMENT]

 Easy to setup, fully transparent, online privacy protection browser setup.
 A collection of browser configurations and extensions to help you fight for your online privacy.

 The deeper you dig, more you find that we're [loosing privacy from corporations](https://gitlab.com/JGill/privacy).
-You might wonder if it is a fight already lost or if you even have any choice.
-Well there are choices you can make to stand up for your basic human right.
+You might wonder if it is fight that we have already lost.
+It is not.
+With the right tools and dedication, you can do a lot you protect your privacy and stand up for your basic human right.
 There are brilliant, hard working people who spend countless hours to make these privacy protecting tools.
-This project is just a collection and setup of the best browser tools that exist today. (if you have any suggestions, please create a github 'issue')
+This project is a collection and setup of the best privacy protecting browser tools that exist today. (if you have any suggestions, please create a github 'issue')

 ### Project Goals: <a name="goals"></a>
 The goals of this project are following: